 The Photo Library

-Now integrated into WBDD and BWND, the Photo Library is a superb collection of over 20000 photographs that show the main dysmorphic features of the syndrome and other relevant images, such as skeletal radiographs, hair microscopy, etc. In the case of neurogenetic syndromes, there are CT and MRI images showing their characteristic neuroradiological features, examples of EEG changes or the changes observed on other key electrophysiological investigations and, where relevant, pictures of the characteristic neuropathology, including nerve and muscle biopsy.
+Integrated into WBDD and BWND, the Photo Library is a superb collection of over 20,000 photographs that show the main dysmorphic features of the syndrome and other relevant images, such as skeletal radiographs, hair microscopy, etc. In the case of neurogenetic syndromes, there are CT and MRI images showing their characteristic neuroradiological features, examples of EEG changes or the changes observed on other key electrophysiological investigations and, where relevant, pictures of the characteristic neuropathology, including nerve and muscle biopsy.

 The London Ophthalmic Genetics Database (GENEEYE)

 The latest addition to the LMD series, GENEEYE is a comprehensive database of over 3,100 genetic ophthalmic conditions.
 Ophthalmological features have been considerably extended and all the syndromes from WBDD and BWND with an eye feature extracted and reclassified according to their features.
 To this has been added many single congenital anomalies both genetic and sporadic, including all the corneal dystrophies, macular dystrophies, the scores of different rod-cone dystrophies and much else.
 GENEEYE contains over 40,000 fully searchable references, linked to the appropriate syndromes, and an image library of around 15,000 photographs.
 GENEEYE has been developed with the support and assistance of Hans Møller, Isabelle Russell-Eggitt and David Taylor.